 A Comparison of Four Geophysical Methods for Determining the Shear Wave Velocity of Soils

-T. Thitimakorn et al., "A Comparison of Four Geophysical Methods for Determining the Shear Wave Velocity of Soils," Environmental & Engineering Geoscience, Association of Environmental and Engineering Geologists (AEG), Jan 2007.
+N. L. Anderson et al., "A Comparison of Four Geophysical Methods for Determining the Shear Wave Velocity of Soils," Environmental and Engineering Geoscience, vol. 13, no. 1, pp. 11-23, Association of Environmental and Engineering Geologists (AEG), Feb 2007.

 Geosciences and Geological and Petroleum Engineering